 In the 2016/2017 academic year, the proposed academic program was deployed with the JdeRobot-Kids teaching framework at the Franciscanas de Montpellier Foundation, which has six schools spread across Spain.
 In addition, it was also deployed in annual extracurricular subjects at the Ntra.
 Sra.
 Sagrado Corazón School in Madrid and the Villa de Móstoles School.
-In the 2017/2018 academic year, this program was continued in the six schools of the Foundation and at Colegio Rihondo de Alcorcón.
+In the 2017/2018 academic year, this program was continued in the six schools of the Foundation and at the Rihondo School in Alcorcón.